Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are any terms implied into employment contracts?

 The Labour Law establishes a minimum framework of employment terms and all employment contracts should be read in conjunction with this framework.
-Implied terms of, for example, good faith and fidelity, are not generally incorporated in the UAE labour contract or any supplementary company employment contract.
+Implied terms of, for example, good faith and fidelity, are not incorporated in the UAE labour contract or any supplementary company employment contract, given that the United Arab Emirates is a civil jurisdiction and such common law concepts do not apply (with the exception of the Dubai International Finance Centre and Abu Dhabi Global Market free zones).

 Are mandatory arbitration/dispute resolution agreements enforceable?